Home Video How to measure success in video marketing: 8 metrics that matter

 • Vidyard for detailed video engagement analytics

-• Wistia for business-focused video hosting and analytics
+• Wistia for business-focused Video Hosting Platform

 • Sprout Social for social media video performance